wearedevx/keystone/keystone-cli/README.md

 DESCRIPTION
   By default, people you invite are readers.
   You can change the role set by using the role flag.
 You have 3 choices:
-  - reader: can only read files from the project.
+  - reader: cannot do anything project wide.
+Need to be added to an environment to pull files
-  - contributor: can read, write and add new files to the project
+  - contributor: can add and remove environments from the project
-  - admin: all the above plus ask people to join the project
+  - admin: all the above plus invite and add users to the project

 EXAMPLES
   $ ks invite friend@example.com #Send an invitation to friend@example.com as a reader on the project